 First of all, you may need to consider meeting Fortnite system requirements by updating your PC.
-Hence, replacing your PC’s RAM to a 64-bit RAM may be all you need or changing your hard drive and then reinstalling Windows OS.
+Hence, replacing your PC’s RAM with 64-bit RAM may be all you need, or changing your hard drive and then reinstalling Windows OS.

 Meanwhile, if this solution does not get Fortnite to run, you may proceed to the next step.

-Lastly, another way of getting Fortnite to run is by installing 64-bit partition on your Windows 10 PC.
-Windows 10 64-bit version gives you much more advanced productivity giving you more options as a PC user.
+Lastly, another way of getting Fortnite to run is by installing a 64-bit partition on your Windows 10 PC.
+Windows 10 64-bit version gives you much more advanced productivity giving you more options like a PC user.